It’s hard to stick to an exercise program.

 Lots of people can’t carve out one-hour blocks of time in their day to hit the gym, so bring the gym to you.

 Use the steps instead of taking the elevator.
 Take a five-minute break every hour and go on a short, brisk walk.
 As you’re sitting at your desk, do some ab work.
-In the morning, do a strengthening routine at home; at night, do some stretching exercises for 10 minutes.
+In the morning, do a strengthening routine at home.
+At night, stretch for 10 minutes.

 Working short bursts of activity into your day is just as effective as longer workouts.

-Maybe you’ve figured out how to get a 30-minute walk every day.
+Maybe you’ve figured out how to fit in a 30-minute walk every day.
 Now add strength training to your routine.
 As little as 10 to 20 minutes of strength work done every day will go a long way.

 If you’re someone who absolutely hates exercise, you may never love working out, but you could learn to like it, or at least the effect it has on your health.
 That’s ok.
 What’s important is that you’re exercising.